 Email: Student Life: email@example.com – Academics: firstname.lastname@example.org

-NYU in Florence is located at La Pietra, a magnificent estate covering 60 acres of open fields, formal gardens, olive groves, and including five villas.
+NYU in Florence is located at Villa La Pietra, a magnificent estate covering 37 acres of open fields, formal gardens, olive groves, and includes five villas.
 The faculty and administrative staff will ensure that your experience in Florence is intellectually and culturally rewarding.
+Here you will find the academic program mainly focusing on humanities and social sciences, including, but not limited to, courses such as global liberal studies, art history, Italian studies, sociology and law & society.

-At NYU in Florence, you will join a small University community to share the experience of living in a new culture.
-The many activities of campus life – academic courses, field trips and site visits, guest lectures, academic conferences, study groups, Italian language immersion projects, the Villa and the grounds of La Pietra — are all waiting for you.
+At NYU in Florence, you will join a true university community to share the experience of living in a new culture.
+The many activities of campus life – academic courses, poetry readings, concerts, debates, field trips and site visits, guest lectures, academic conferences, study groups, Italian language immersion projects, the Villa and the grounds of La Pietra — are all waiting for you.
 You’ll also immerse yourself in Italy, sample the Italian life-style, and understand the history and the daily life of this city — one of the principal cultural centers of Europe.

 Piazza Savonarola, 15 – Florence